Axway/amplify-central/content/en/docs/amplify_relnotes/20220729_foundry_relnotes.md

 * **Overview documentation**: When adding a document to a product, it is possible to tell the system that this document needs to be displayed in the marketplace overview.
 * **Product filtering per owning team**: the product can be filtered by owning team to help finding the appropriate one.
+* **Hide a product from marketplace**: instead of unpublishing a product from the marketplace to "hide" it, it is possible to set its visibility to None.
+In that situation, the product is still published to the marketplace but nobody will see it.

 ## Fixed issues